andreirtaylor/securedchat/README.md

 None: Message is sent in plain text
 C: Message is encrypted
 I: Checksum is sent with message
-A: Password is sent with message (Unencrypted)
+A: Password authentication is used
 CI: Message is sent encrypted with Checksum
-CA: Message is sent encrypted, password is sent encrypted
+CA: Message is sent encrypted, passwords used for authentication
-IA: Checksum is sent with, Unencrypted message and password
+IA: Checksum is sent with unencrypted message and passwords used for authentication
-CIA: Checksum is sent with encrypted message and password
+CIA: Checksum is sent with encrypted message and passwords used for authentication
 ```

 ### How messages are sent

 The Client and server pass messages to eachother through files in protected folders.
 The server user is called {Add server here} and the client is called {Add client user here}.
-The permissions for these two users only allow the server to write to the *clientIncomming* folder without being able to read and the *serverIncomming* folder is able to be written by the client and read by the server.
+The permissions for these two users only allow the server to write to the *clientInbox* folder without being able to read and the *serverInbox* folder is able to be written by the client and read by the server.

 When a message is sent to the client or server the respective agent polls their folder and picks up that there is a change available.
 Then the options which were agreed upon during the connection stage are used to read the incomming message.

-On failure of reading the message a error :q
+On failure of reading the message a error is displayed.
- displayed.

 ## Limitations

-- only a single message is able to be sent at this time
+- the program is tested to currently allow one of either the client or server to send a message at a time
 - manual setup of the folder permissions must be set up on each machine that this program is run on
 - we are currently only supporting Ubuntu 17.10.